aksh-ai/museum-sentiment-analysis-BERT/README.md

 Did this project on [Google Colab](https://colab.research.google.com).

-Python 3 is required.Install requirements using pip package manager.
+Python 3 is required.
+Install the requirements using pip package manager.

 `pip install -r requirements`